Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 1. It is the SAME code.
 2. The PyTorch code IS NOT abstracted - just organized.
-3. All the other code that's not in the :class:`~LightningModule` has been automated for you by the trainer.
+3. All the other code that's not in the :class:`~LightningModule` has been automated for you by the Trainer.

 |